-We present MPARD, a Massively Parallel Adaptive Rectangular Decomposition method capable of computing 3D sound propagation through large architectural and outdoor scenes for pressure field computations at large frequencies (at least 10 kHz) and is designed to utilize tens of thousands of CPU cores.
+We present a parallel 3D wave-based acoustic solver capable of computing sound propagation through large architectural and outdoor scenes for pressure field computations at large frequencies (at least 10 kHz) and is designed to utilize tens of thousands of CPU cores.

-Scaling to this number of CPU cores with such a large domain introduces many challenges, including communication cost, numerical stability, and reducing redundant computations.
+Scaling to this level introduces many challenges, including communication cost, numerical stability, and reducing redundant computations.
 MPARD addresses all of these in a novel method that:

-- Uses a hypergraph partitioning approach for load balance and communication reduction among multiple nodes - Introduces a modified domain decomposition algorithm to improve the numerical accuracy of our wave-based simulator - Uses a multi-stage program pipeline for scene preprocessing and runtime computation
+- Uses a hypergraph partitioning approach for load balance and communication reduction among multiple nodes - Introduces a modified domain decomposition algorithm to improve the numerical accuracy of our wave-based simulator - Uses a multi-stage pipeline for scene preprocessing and runtime computation

-MPARD is capable of computing the acoustic propagation in large indoor scenes $(20\,000\,\text{m}^3)$ up to at least 10 kHz at around 80 s per time step on 1024 cores.
-The algorithm has been tested to and scales up to at least 16000 cores, where each time step of a 5 kHz scene takes around 0.2 s.
+MPARD is capable of computing the acoustic propagation in large indoor scenes $(20\,000\,\text{m}^3)$ up to at least 10 kHz.
+The algorithm has been tested to and scales up to at least 16000 cores.
 We have analyzed many aspects of our parallel algorithm including the scalability over tens of thousands of cores, the time spent in different computation stages, communication overhead, and numerical errors.
-To the best of our knowledge, this is one of the first wave-based solver that can handle such large domains and high frequencies.
+To the best of our knowledge, this is one of the first wave-based solvers that can handle such large domains and high frequencies.

-2. Previous work
+2 Previous work